Thomas Harlan: Life and work

 Harlan abruptly ended his research in the Polish archives in 1964.
 A planned book with Feltrinelli about German war criminals never materialized.
 He became "a rare species of man: an international German revolutionary" (eine seltene Spezies Mensch: ein internationaler deutscher Revolutionär).
 After his father died, he moved to Italy.
 He joined the far-left organization Lotta Continua and began literary work, which along with his travels and films, marked the following years.

 In 1974 Harlan traveled to Chile, Bolivia, and the United States.
 He became involved in the Chilean resistance movement against Augusto Pinochet.
 The following year in Portugal, he became a member of the revolutionary committee during the Carnation Revolution while filming Torre Bela.
 Between 1978 and 1984, he worked on the film Wundkanal.
 The American director Robert Kramer documented the process in his own film Notre Nazi.
 Wundkanal and Notre Nazi premiered at the Venice International Film Festival in 1984 and the Berlin International Film Festival in 1985, leading to renewed scandals.

 In 1987 he traveled to the Russian Far East to prepare for his next film project, Katharina XXII, which was never realized.
-He began translating the book Hiob by Guido Ceronetti into German, studied Creole in Haiti, and worked on the film Souverance, which premiered in 1990 at the International Film Festival Rotterdam.
+He began translating the book Hiob by Guido Ceronetti into German, studied Creole in Haiti, and worked on the film Souvenance, which premiered in 1990 at the International Film Festival Rotterdam.
 He made more trips to Russia and wrote the screenplay for Kinematograf, which also was never made.
 He published his first novel Rosa in 2000.

 From 2001 on, Harlan lived in a sanatorium near Berchtesgaden.
 He married the documentary filmmaker Katrin Seybold.
 Between 2003 and 2006 he collaborated with Christoph Hübner on the film Wandersplitter.
 In 2006 he published his second novel, Heldenfriedhof, and in the following year, Die Stadt Ys.
 Harlan died in Berchtesgaden in 2010.

 His final publication was Veit, a memoir in the form of a letter written to his father, in which he investigates the nature of his father's complicity in the Nazi regime.
 It was issued posthumously.